Hospitality

 What Are the Types Of Properties In The Hospitality Industry?

-While the industry was impacted by the coronavirus pandemic, with many people halting travel plans, it has since bounced back, focusing on providing services that help customers feel comfortable and safe.
 Over the years, hotels and resorts have made changes to align with customers’ expectations.
-For instance, while having WiFi in every room was once seen as an amenity, it is now a feature that customers expect.
+For instance, while having WiFi in every room was once seen as an amenity, it is now a standard feature that guests expect.
 The amenities offered may vary depending on the specific hotel and resort, as well as its star rating.

 This guide covers the following aspects of the hospitality industry: